 They found a madman to replace him.

-Jeff Beck wasn’t interested in prayers.
-He plugged in like lightning, coaxing squeals and feedback that sounded like broken radios from the future.
+Jeff Beck plugged in like lightning, coaxing squeals and feedback that sounded like broken radios from the future.
 He made his guitar speak a new language—half machine, half spirit animal.

 At first he declined to join.
 He was a top session man—anonymous but revered—and didn’t want the chaos.
 But eventually the pull was too strong.
 He joined as bassist at first, then co-guitarist, then inheritor of the ashes.

 Where Clapton had purity and Beck had magic, Page had vision.
 A mind that saw not just songs but worlds.
-He didn’t want to play a great solo.
-He wanted to build sonic temples.
+He didn’t just want to play a great solo.
+He wanted to produce sonic temples.

-For a brief moment, Beck and Page shared the stage—twin comets hurtling toward some musical singularity.
+For a brief moment, Beck and Page shared the stage—twin comets burning through the same night.
 The band couldn’t handle it: two wizards, one cauldron.
 The fuse burned fast, and The Yardbirds dissolved.

-But something lingered in the air—an aftershock, a frequency only Page seemed to hear.
+But something heavier gathered in the dark.
+A frequency only Jimmy Page could hear.